 19. Mount Olympus is a pretty spiritual place

 The ancient Greek tradition is that Mount Olympus is the abode of the gods.
 Who lived there?
 The 12 Olympian gods, of course.
 They’re the main, sorta “classic” Ancient Greek deities – you know, Zeus, Poseidon, Aphrodite, Hermes, and the rest.
 The Olympics were held in their honor.
 After the pagan religion fell out of favor, Christianity found the place holy, too.

 Actually, how’s this for a fact about Greece: more tourists visit the country each year than its entire population.
 In 2016, there were 28 million visitors to Greece, versus the actual Greek population of 10.7 million.

 21. The Greek government doesn’t care what religion its citizens are

-Either that, or nobody’s keeping count.
-But really, there are apparently no official national statistics for religious groups, nor do censuses actually even quiz citizens about what religion you may or may not be.
+Either that or nobody’s keeping count.
+But really, there are no official national statistics for religious groups, nor do censuses even quiz citizens about what religion they may or may not be.
 The good ol’ US State Department estimates that 97% of Greeks are Greek Orthodox.

 22. Greeks love olives and have for years